 The monitoring showed that no operational problems were associated with this wastewater treatment scheme during the monitoring period.
-No overland flow from the wetland area and no overflows from the trench disposal system occurred, with the upgraded reticulation from the trench system operating as designed.
-The trend of a reduction in the use of the ocean outfall continued following sewer system stormwater infiltration reduction and the late 2006 installation of a separation chamber prior to the pump station in the sewerage reticulation, with no overflows to the ocean outfall occurring over the period and only two brief overflow events since 2006.
+No overland flow from the wetland area and limited surface water (wet weather) runoff from the trench disposal area occurred, with the upgraded reticulation from the trench system operating as designed.
+The trend of a reduction in the use of the ocean outfall continued following sewer system stormwater infiltration reduction and the late 2006 installation of a separation chamber prior to the pump station in the sewerage reticulation, with no overflows to the ocean outfall occurring over the monitoring period.
+There have been only two brief overflow events since 2006.
 The renewed coastal permit incorporates proposals for a much reduced frequency of usage and involves reticulation upgrades which were completed by late 2006.
-Therefore, no additional bacteriological coastal water monitoring was required during the period.
+Therefore, no additional bacteriological coastal water monitoring was required in relation to ocean outfall overflows during the monitoring period although one incident of a localised sewage overflow (due to a pump failure) required additional bacteriological monitoring at Middleton Bay in late summer.

-The treatment system was well maintained and operated during the period with a high standard of treated wastewater discharged and minimal measurable impacts on coastal receiving waters which only occasionally exceeded shellfish-gathering guidelines.
-Bacteriological contact recreational water quality at Opunake Beach and Middleton Bay was very high during the summer continuing the trend of the last twenty-one summers at these popular recreational sites.
+The treatment system was well maintained and operated during the monitoring period with a relatively high standard of treated wastewater discharged and minimal measurable impacts on coastal receiving waters which occasionally exceeded shellfish-gathering guidelines (mainly following wet weather conditions).
+Bacteriological contact recreational water quality at

+Opunake Beach and Middleton Bay was very high during the summer continuing the trend of the last twenty-one summers at these popular recreational sites.
 (It may be noted that Opunake Beach is generally the region's 'cleanest' bathing beach in terms of bacteriological quality).
-The chlorophyll-a levels were indicative of a good microfloral component of the pond-wetland system, typical of a well-performing system, with the exception of late winter when low levels followed wet weather conditions, indicative of stormwater dilution within the system.
-Overall, the consent holder demonstrated a high level of environmental performance and compliance with the resource consent for the WWTP and a high level of compliance for the ocean outfall consent.
+The chlorophyll-a levels were indicative of a good microfloral component of the pond-wetland system, typical of a well-performing system, with the exceptions of late spring and late autumn when low levels followed wet weather conditions, mainly indicative of stormwater dilution through the system.
+Overall, the consent holder demonstrated a high level of environmental performance and compliance with the resource consent for the Waste Water Treatment Plant and a high level of compliance for the ocean outfall consent.

 Appropriate monitoring programmes are proposed for both the discharge consent and the coastal permit.
 There is a requirement for increased bacteriological monitoring of ocean outfall discharges should usage of this outfall occur during the contact recreational season.
 However, in recognition of completion of the significant reticulation upgrade (to reduce the frequency of usage), and the successful operation of this upgrade, aspects of the programme were lessened in intensity in recent years but have been incorporated within the Council's state of the environment monitoring programme.
-No reviews of the coastal permit remain prior to expiry in 2018 while a review of the discharge consent (optional in June 2014) was not considered necessary.
-A requirement for a meeting with interested submitters to the coastal permit was identified for the 2013-2014 period but as was the case with the previous meeting (in 2011-2012), it was unnecessary as no parties had issues relating to the consent which required such a meeting.
+No reviews of the coastal permit remain prior to expiry in 2018 while the most recent review of the discharge consent (optional in June 2014) was not considered necessary.
+A requirement for a meeting with interested submitters to the coastal permit has been scheduled for the 2015-2016 period although the previous meetings (in 2011-2012 and 2013-2014) were unnecessary as no parties had issues relating to the consent which required such meetings.